oracle/python-oracledb/doc/src/user_guide/appendix_c.rst

                   print(r)

 - python-oracledb can be used in SQLAlchemy, Django, Pandas, Superset and other frameworks and Object-relational Mappers (ORMs).
-To use python-oracledb in older versions of these libraries that do not have native support for the new name, you can override the use of cx_Oracle with a few lines of code.
 See :ref:`frameworks`.

 - python-oracledb connection and pool creation calls require keyword arguments to conform with the Python Database API specification.
 For example you must